yangfangs/physpetools/README.rst

 protein-protein interactions and gene pathway members prediction.
 In this predicted construct a exact species phylogenetic tree is necessary, but the process of constructing the tree species is very tedious.

-We developing a command line software **Physpe**, which only one command line to construct species phylogenetic tree.
+We developing a command line software **PhySpeTree**, which only one command line to construct species phylogenetic tree.
 User need to provide a txt files, witch contain species names only.
-(the species names must be a abbreviation same with **KEGG database** organisms abbreviation), the **Physpe** auto reconstruct species phylogenetic tree.
+(the species names must be a abbreviation same with **KEGG database** organisms abbreviation), the **PhySpeTree** auto reconstruct species phylogenetic tree.

-Physpe workflow
+PhySpeTree workflow
 ----------------------------------------------------------------------------

 .. image:: https://raw.githubusercontent.com/xiaofeiyangyang/physpetools/master/examples/physpe2.png

-Physpe workflow includes the following steps:
+PhySpeTree workflow includes the following steps:

 1. Prepare organisms names to reconstruct phylogenetic tree as `example <https://raw.githubusercontent.com/xiaofeiyangyang/physpetools/master/examples/organism_example_list.txt>`_.